swd-turner/musclesofquartz/content/post/2020-03-28-which-journals-offer-the-best-peer-reviewer-experience.md

 **Science (10 / 10)** The only journal I’ve reviewed for that has cross-review.
 The process is clean, simple, and rewarding.

 **Hydrology and Earth System Sciences (9 / 10)** Fully transparent.
 All reviews are published immediately online for the world to see (also great for authors, who get to see reviewer reports as soon as they land!).
-One little niggle is that the system requires you to write your review into a text box that is then converted to compiled to pdf.
+One little niggle is that the system requires you to write your review into a text box that is then compiled to pdf.
 Special characters often get converted to gibberish and you almost always have to go back and fix.

 **Journal of Water Resources Planning and Management (8 / 10)** Nice and simple.
 As soon as you submit your report you get to look at the other reviewer comments.
 All of the editors I’ve reviewed for are friendly and flexible.
 One slightly annoying thing is that it’s really hard to find the editorial portal through the journal website.